top of page

 Elegant two-step crown molding enhances the room's architecture, adding a touch of traditional sophistication to the ceiling and door frames.

-Here’s a quick guide to help you choose the best crown molding size and profile based on your ceiling height—plus a few design ideas to inspire your next project.
+This guide will help you select the best crown molding size and style based on your ceiling height.
+It offers design ideas to inspire your upcoming project.

 Crown Molding Sizing by Ceiling Height